 -spelling

-(problem spelling challenging words as
+(I have problems spelling challenging words as

-write challenge, for example.)
+write "challenge," for example.)

 -understanding what I've